xyproto/orbiton/README.md

 ## Hotkeys

+There are fewer hotkeys to remember than for GNU Nano.

 * `ctrl-s` - Save.
 * `ctrl-q` - Quit.
 * `ctrl-r` - Open or close a portal.
 Text can be pasted from the portal into another (or the same) file with `ctrl-v`.